National Eligibility cum Entrance Test (Undergraduate): History

-Before NEET (UG) was implemented nationwide, states conducted their own entrance tests and some prestigious medical colleges like AIIMS, JIPMER, IMS-BHU, KMC Manipal & Mangalore and CMC Vellore conducted their own entrance exams.
+Before NEET (UG) was implemented nationwide, states conducted their own entrance tests and some medical colleges like such as AIIMS, JIPMER, IMS-BHU and CMC Vellore conducted their own entrance exams.

 NEET was initially proposed to take place from 2012 onwards.
 However, for several reasons, the CBSE and Medical Council of India deferred NEET by a year.
 The test was announced by the Government of India and was held for the first time on 5 May 2013 across India for students seeking admission for both undergraduate and postgraduate medicine.
 On 18 July 2013, the Supreme Court ruled in favor of 115 petitions and cancelled the NEET exam and announced that the MCI could not interfere with the admission process done by colleges.

 Following the announcement from the Medical Council of India that it would introduce the NEET-UG exam in 2012, several states including Andhra Pradesh, Karnataka, Gujarat, West Bengal and Tamil Nadu strongly opposed the change, stating that there was a huge variation in the syllabus proposed by the MCI and their state syllabi.

 Even though NEET 2016 is conducted in English and Hindi, it was announced that students can write exams in Tamil, Telugu, Marathi, Bengali, Assamese and Gujarati languages from 2017 onwards.
 Kannada and Odia languages are added to the list so that students can write the exams in nine Indian languages and English.

-The Supreme Court of India quashed the National Eligibility cum Entrance Test (NEET) for admissions into all medical and dental colleges on 18 July 2013.
+The Supreme Court of India quashed the NEET for admissions into all medical and dental colleges on 18 July 2013.
 The apex court ruled that the Medical Council of India cannot conduct a unified examination.

 According to a 2013 announcement by CBSE, CBSE planned to conduct AIPMT on 4 May 2014.
 The final decision on NEET UG was planned to be taken after the verdict of the Supreme Court of India.

 The Central Board of Secondary Education announces the results and the All India Merit List for NEET-UG.
 The merit list and the waiting list are prepared as per the directives of the Supreme Court of India, DGHS, MCI and DCI.
 The results for 2013 were announced on 5 June.

 NEET was declared illegal and unconstitutional by the Supreme Court of India in 2013.
 However, it was restored on 11 April 2016, after a five-judge Constitution bench recalled the earlier verdict and allowed the Central Government and the Medical Council of India (MCI) to implement the common entrance test until the court decides afresh on its validity.